chrisfavila-aic/gprs-demo/README.md

 # gprs-demo
 This sketch demonstrates accessing the [Thingspeak](https://www.thingspeak.com) API via an Arduino Uno with an Elecrow GSM/GPRS v1.0 shield and a Smart sim card.
 This is based mostly on the reference code provided by [Elecrow](https://www.elecrow.com/wiki/index.php?title=GPRS/GSM_Shield_v1.0).
-Results publicly viewable [here](https://thingspeak.com/channels/338543)

 # How it Works:
 0. Input your Thingspeak Write API key into the sketch and upload to the Uno with the GSM/GPRS shield unattached.
 Disconnect the USB and stack the GPRS shield into the Uno.